Ovarian cancer: information & ovarian cancer specialists

 • Pain in the lower abdomen,

-• Unclear weight loss, and
+• unclear weight loss and

-An increase in abdominal girth without weight gain, caused by an increased accumulation of fluid in the abdomen (ascites).
+• an increase in abdominal girth without weight gain, caused by an increased accumulation of fluid in the abdomen(ascites).

 Die Lage von Gebärmutter und Eierstöcken im Körper

-The location of the uterus and ovaries in the body © SciePro | AdobeStock
+The position of the uterus and ovaries in the body © SciePro | AdobeStock

 Stages of ovarian cancer